 Any changes to letter grades must be fully substantiated.
 Instructors are responsible for initiating the grade change process.
-All grade changes must be submitted on the official College Grade Change Form, must include the reason for the change, and must be signed by the instructor, approved by the Director of Student Success and the College Registrar.
+All grade changes must be submitted on the official College Grade Change Form, must include the reason for the change, and must be signed by the instructor, approved by the Chief Academic Officer or Dean and the College Registrar.
 Letter grades are considered final grades.
 The completion of required course work is a purely academic function and, as such, the coordination for make-up tests, submission of late written requirements, etc., must be between students and instructors.